Folyd/robotstxt/README.md

 ## License

-The robots.txt parser and matcher Rust library is licensed under the terms of the Apache license.
+The robotstxt parser and matcher Rust library is licensed under the terms of the Apache license.
 See [LICENSE](LICENSE) for more information.